kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 ..
 [Ds3] DeSerio, R., *Regression Algebra*,
    Local copy: :download:`matproof_statmain.pdf <EXAMPLES/matproof_statmain.pdf>`

 ..
+[Mar] Marel, P. van der, Franx, M., *A new method for the identification of non-gaussian line profiles in elliptical galaxies*.
+A.J., **407** 525-539, 1993 April 20

+..
 [Mas] Massey, F. J. *The Kolmogorov-Smirnov Test for Goodness of Fit.*, Journal of the American Statistical Association, Vol. 46, No. 253, 1951, pp. 68-78